Vusi Sibiya

-Vusi Tshepo Sibiya (born 14 June 1994) is a South African soccer player who plays as a defender for South African Premier Division side Stellenbosch.
+Vusi Tshepo Sibiya (born 14 June 1994) is a South African soccer player who plays as a defender for South African Premier Division side Marumo Gallants.

 Club career

 Born in Soshanguve, Sibiya signed for Baroka in 2018 after playing for Tshwane University of Technology.

 International career

 He made his debut for South Africa national soccer team on 14 July 2021 in a 2021 COSAFA Cup game against Zambia.
 South Africa won the tournament, with Sibiya's only appearance coming against Zambia.